openid/openid4vp_ble/main.md

 (6) Wallet generates a X25519 keys of its own and combines to create a DHE secret key very similar to the sodium NACL (May be we can choose Signal protocol?).
 (7) Wallet makes identify request and submits its keys to the verifier in plain text.

+ADD data in the QR Code and syntax (content is advertisement, query parameter -> just the Data of the Advertisement Message)

 QR code MUST contain the same structure as defined in (#connection-ble), except that when the QR Code is used to establish connection, entire public key (ED25519 key) is encoded in the QR code.
 [TLT: putting the QR code means the verifier is required to use the same key for any connection?
 So we loose the ability to seggragate connections to different wallets or the verifier needs to render a new QR code for every transaction.
 Think of the security gate again.
 I would prefer to setup the key in a separate step.]